China's August commodities imports fall from highs but stay elevated

 COPPER

-China's arrivals of anode, refined copper, alloy and semi-finished copper products fell to 387,564 tonnes in August, down 5.6 percent from July's 14-month high, confounding market expectations of an increase.
+China's arrivals of anode, refined copper, alloy and semi-finished copper products fell to 387,564 tons in August, down 5.6 percent from July's 14-month high, confounding market expectations of an increase.

 "This is a surprise.
 Some contracted shipments may have been resold before the metal arrived China," Yang Xiaoguang, analyst at Jinrui Futures said.
 "Weak seasonal demand in July and August may also have cut arrivals of term shipments."